How to Train Your Cat to Do Tricks

 How to Teach "High Five"

-Cats like to use there paw to reach for food or move objects, so we can use this to teach a "high five".
+Cats like to use their paw to reach for food or move objects, so we can use this to teach a "high five."

 Here is a video of my cat doing high fives! :)